A Heidelberg Romance

 A Heidelberg Romance (Heidelberger Romanze) is a 1951 West German romance film directed by Paul Verhoeven and starring Liselotte Pulver, O.W.
 Fischer and Gardy Granass.
-While accompanying his daughter on a trip to Heidelberg, a wealthy American businessman recounts a romance he had with a local girl forty years before.
 The film set a template for portraying German-American relations.

 The film's sets were designed by the art directors Paul Markwitz and Fritz Maurischat.
 It was shot at the Bendestorf Studios and on location in Heidelberg.

+Plot

+While accompanying his daughter on a trip to Heidelberg, a wealthy American businessman recounts a romance he had with a local girl forty years before.